Welcome to the Hughenden Branch!

 Hughenden Branch of ICPA was formed over 30 years ago and some of the founding members are still members today.

 Hughenden maintains it's branch membership and welcomes new member families - it’s great to see new ideas and concerns being discussed.
 Members all live within a 200 kilometre radius and all come to Hughenden for meetings which we try and coincide with parents who come in for Distance Education outreaches, swimming training or athletic days.
+The Branch also has members which connect to meetings via Zoom!

 Flinders Shire: 2,211